 1/2 tsp. black pepper

-1. In a large soup pot, heat oven over medium high heat.
-Add onion, garlic, carrot, celery and salt and stir to combine.
+1. In a large soup pot, heat oil over medium high heat.
+Add onion, garlic, carrot, celery, fennel and salt and stir to combine.

 2. Reduce heat to medium and cook, stirring occasionally for about 5 minutes.

-3. Add cumin and paprika and stir to coat veggies; cook for 3 more minutes.
+3. Add cumin, paprika, cayenne and rosemary (if using dried) and stir to coat veggies; cook for 3 more minutes.

-5. Add chicken broth, rosemary and hot pepper.
-Bring mixture to boil, reduce heat to medium-low and simmer for 20 minutes.
+4. Add broth and rosemary (if using fresh).
+Bring mixture to boil, reduce heat to medium-low and simmer for 20 minutes until vegetables are tender.